Ava Meyer, Hayden Francisco score twice apiece as Coal City tops Beecher for regional title

 “She’s such a student – she’s a great student in school and a great student of the game," Painter said.
 “She listens, she’s so coachable, and she’s just a wonderful kid who takes everything we have to say.
 She never pushes back, never hear a ‘but’ out of her mouth, she just does it, fixes it and practices it.”

-Meyer’s first goal came sandwiched between the two weather delays that came eight and 25 minutes in, adding another not long after the second delay ended.
+Meyer’s first goal came sandwiched between the two weather delays that came eight and 25 minutes in, adding another goal not long after the second delay ended.
 After the halftime break, Francisco wasted little time by tickling the twine three and nine minutes into the second half.

 Francisco, who said she’d not been playing well as of late, picked the best time to come out of a self-admitted funk.